Manscaped Lawn Mower 4.0 Pro Review – Great Below The Belt and Above

 The smaller width is not great for shaving larger areas like the chest and legs, but as you’ll see below, I share that it still gets the job done well and quickly enough.

-Skin-safe technology mentioned in the Manscapced sales page text just means that the inner blade section of the trimmer is made from ceramic, and this protects us from nicks and cuts.
+The skin-safe technology mentioned on the Manscaped sales page refers to the inner blade section of the trimmer being made from ceramic, which protects against nicks and cuts.
 That has actually been my experience, and I have not had any nicks or cuts, unlike what I have experienced before with double stainless steel trimmer blades.

 Manscaped is transparent about its SkinSafe technology, stating that while the ceramic blade is designed for safety, it doesn’t guarantee zero nicks or cuts.
 However, in my experience, it has lived up to its promise.